-- 1. The Constitution of the Slovak Republic (No. 460/1992 Coll. as amended) as the supreme basic act of the State approved by the National Council of the Slovak Republic, by at least 3/5 majority of all deputies is generally binding. - 2.
+- 1. The Constitution as the supreme basic act of the State approved by the National Council of the Slovak Republic, by at least 3/5 majority of all deputies is generally binding. - 2.
 Constitutional laws also approved by the National Council of the Slovak Republic by at least 3/5 majority of all the deputies are generally binding. - 3.
-The Acts stipulate the basic rights and obligations specifying the principles in different areas and are approved by the National Council of the Slovak Republic are generally binding.
-NC SR adopts them by absolute majority of the Members present. - 4.
-Government Ordinances are issued by the Government.
-Government Ordinances may not impose obligations, amend or supplement legislation beyond the scope of the law or regulate social relations not governed by law; this does not apply, in case of Government Ordinance under Art.
-120 (2) of the Constitution (hereinafter only as the "approximation Government Ordinance"), which transposes or implements legal acts or international treaties. - Decrees and measures are legal provisions issued by central government bodies to be promulgated in the collection of laws; this designation may not be applied to regulations, which are not of general binding force. - 6.
+The Acts stipulate the basic rights and obligations specifying the principles in different areas and are approved by the National Council of the Slovak Republic are generally binding. - 4.
+Government Ordinances are subject to laws and approved by the Government are generally binding. - 5.
+Decrees and measures are rules issued by the central government authorities (e.g. ministries and other central government authorities), to lay down the details for the implementation of laws and government ordinances are generally binding. - 6.
 Slovak Technical Standards (STN), European Technical Standards (STN EN) and International Technical Standards (STN ISO) are recommendatory. - 7.
 Guides (manuals) contain detailed requirements and recommended steps to ensure that requirements are met.
 They are issued by the regulatory authorities. - 8.
 Internal standards (such as directives and orders) are the internal organizational rules of the supervisor and form the basis for the internal quality assurance system of the regulator are recommendatory in their nature.